 When you get your computer back, it will feel like getting a brand new computer from the store.
 It won’t have any of your old documents, programs, or settings.
 There are some steps you should take to make this transition as easy for you as possible.
 Before handing over your computer, you’ll want to complete the following steps:

 - Identify any documents that you have on your hard drive that you’ll want to save; you should transfer these to Google Drive, Network Files, or a USB thumb drive.
-Any data left on your computer’s hard drive will be lost when you return it to IT.
+While we try to preserve documents and settings when upgrading a user's computer, it's important to back up anything that's really important.
+Any data left on your computer’s hard drive could be lost when you return it to IT.

 - Take a note of any special programs that you would like to keep installed on your computer.
-Do you use Raiser’s Edge?
+Do you use Audacity?
 Evernote?
-Garmin USB drivers?
+Vernier Graphing Software?
 We can help install these on your computer, after the upgrade.

 - Save your web browser settings and bookmarks.
 The steps are slightly different depending on your preferred browser.
 If you're a Chrome user, we've created a guide for how to log into Chrome.
 For Firefox you’ll want to create an account with that browser; for Internet Explorer (side note: please don't use Internet Explorer anymore), you’ll export all of your bookmarks and settings to a file; you’ll save that file to your flash drive or to a location on Network Files.
 Click on the link below for your preferred web browser: